christopher-besch/homepage/src/articles/16_open_source/open_source.md

 <HalfImage src={eniac} />

 With this example in mind, enjoy the general explanation:
-For centuries we humans have been hard at working creating technology.
+For centuries we humans have been hard at work creating technology.
 For most of that history, technology has been pieces of physical machinery designed to fulfil a specific purpose.
 This is *hardware*, something you can touch.
 Now at some time smart people created hardware that didn't just fulfil any single specific purpose.